mvolkmann/wrec/README.md

 1. Create a new directory for the project and `cd` to it.

-1. Create a `package.json` file entering `npm init`.
+1. Enter `npm init -y` to create a `package.json` file.

-1. Install wrec by entering `npm i wrec`.
+1. Enter `npm i wrec` to install the wrec library.

-1. Install vite by entering `npm i -D vite`.
+1. Enter `npm i -D vite` to install vite.
-   This is only used to run a local HTTP server.
+   This is used to run a local HTTP server.

 1. Add the following script in `package.json`: